 Are you ready to soak up tons of Costa Rica Pacific beach vibes?
 We created this one-week Costa Rica Pacific Coast itinerary to give you the best beach experience in a short amount of time.
 Get ready for snorkeling, sliding down waterfalls, stand up paddleboarding, and more!

 Jaco (day 1) → Manuel Antonio (day 2, 3) → Uvita (day 4, 5, 6) → Airport Area (day 7) → Leave paradise (day 8)

-We have partnered with our favorite rental car company in Costa Rica, Adobe, to give you a 10% discount, free extra drivers, a free cell phone to use, free roof racks, and more!
-We love how honest and transparent Adobe is in a country where other rental car companies can not always be trusted.
+If you are looking for a great car deal, we have partnered with our favorite rental car company in Costa Rica, Adobe, to give you a 10% discount, free extra drivers, a free cell phone to use, free roof racks, and more!

 You have arrived!
 Welcome to Costa Rica!
 We have a guide to landing at the San Jose airport which will walk you through the whole Customs process and help you pick up your rental car.

 Because you don’t have a ton of time in Costa Rica, we suggest driving straight to Jaco after you arrive.
 The drive will only take about 1.5 hours.
 Of course, if you arrive in the evening you may prefer to spend one night near the airport.
 We have a guide to this area here.

 Once you arrive in Jaco and check in to your hotel, it’s time to have some fun, but first, change into your swimsuit and get some lunch if you’re hungry!